Logos-Cell-Stewardship-and-Support/kelp-islands/README.md

 Players move SeaBricks using conviction logic to signal support

-Discussions and votes happen over Waku-enabled comms
+Discussions and votes happen over Waku-enabled comms and utilize Polis for multi attribute decision making and budgeting.

 4. Simulation

-The world is frozen and simulated over days, months, or years
+The world is frozen and simulated over months, or years

 Simulation considers constraints (energy, food, cohesion, disaster response)